-To top it off, there are two other characters in the movie who have his exact same powers as Wolverlame, only way better.
-First, there’s X-23 has foot claws and is far better at fisticuffs then Logan.
+To top it off, there are two other characters in the movie who have the exact same powers as Wolverlame, only way better.
+First, there’s X-23 who has foot claws and is far better at fisticuffs then Logan.
 Think about that.
 He’s “the best there is at what he does” yet a kid with almost no life experience is better than him.

 Second, there’s X-24 aka Evil Wolverine who is literally jacked up on super-roids.
 We didn’t need Logan’s action scenes at all!
 We got all the blades through necks we’d ever want with the other two.

 Every cool scene in this movie had nothing – NOTHING – to do with Logan.
 All he did was get sliced up repeatedly because he still acted all tough even though he’s all but lost his abilities.
 So many nice shirts totally ruined.

 Enough griping about that piece of garbage.
 (I’m not talking about you, Hugh Jackman.
 Loved you in The Prestige.
 You’re aces.)
 What about the other characters?

 4. Why Was Professor X in This Movie?

 Professor X seems to be losing his mind when we first meet him.
 But as soon as he’s on the run with the gang, he’s calm and collected.
 Totally chill.
 A regular cool-cumber.
 He’s joking, laughing, counseling, he’s doing it all.

 So why doesn’t Wolverine tell the dude that there’s a very real chance he’ll go bonkers and kill everyone around?